-- (1) Founding of WEC.
-Mrs. Nelson's father founded a company providing gas compression equipment for the oil and gas industry in 1971.
-The company was successful and acquired various other businesses, many of which were related to the oil and gas industry.
+(1) Founding of WEC.
+In 1971, Johnny Warren, Mrs. Nelson's father cofounded (with another family) a company providing gas compression equipment for the oil and gas industry.
+In 1975, Mr. Warren and his brother-in-law bought the other family's interest in that business.
+In 1985, Mr. Warren purchased the assets of a Caterpillar dealership.
 In 1990, Warren Equipment Co.
-(WEC) was organized as a Delaware corporation that served as a holding company owning 100% of six subsidiaries with operating businesses, a seventh subsidiary that provided administrative services to the businesses, and an eighth subsidiary that owned the real estate on which the various businesses operated.
-Mr. Warren died in 1999, and by 2008 WEC was owned primarily by his four children (including his daughter, Mrs. Nelson). - (2) Creation of FLP.
+(WEC) was organized as a Delaware corporation that served as a holding company owning 100% of six subsidiaries with operating businesses (including one business that the court analyzed as a subsidiary of WEC even though it was actually wholly owned by one of the other subsidiaries, making it an indirect, or third-tier, subsidiary of WEC), a seventh subsidiary that provided administrative services to the businesses, and an eighth subsidiary that owned the real estate on which the various businesses operated.
+The businesses were successful and acquired other related businesses.
+Mr. Warren died in 1999, and by 2008 WEC was owned primarily by his four children (including his daughter, Mrs. Nelson).

+(2) Creation of FLP.
 Mrs. Nelson transferred her shares, representing about 27% of the common stock of WEC, to an FLP on October 1, 2008.
 As the court described it, the FLP "was formed as part of a tax planning strategy to (1) consolidate and protect assets, (2) establish a mechanism to make gifts without fractionalizing interests, and (3) ensure that WEC remained in business and under the control of the Warren family."
 Mrs. Nelson's WEC stock comprised 99% of the value of the FLP's assets.